Summer School is for students who were not promoted to the next grade after finishing the regular school year.

-Families can appeal promotion decisions in June or August for students who attended Summer School.
+Families can appeal promotion decisions in August for students who attended Summer School.
 Instructions for appealing the decision will be included in the student’s promotion decision letter.

 Summer in the City FAQ

 Do you have questions about Summer in the City?
-Read out FAQ:
+Read our FAQ: